 The Fort McDowell Yavapai Nation Cultural Center/Museum

-The Fort McDowell Yavapai Nation Cultural Center and Museum, located at 16304 N. Fort McDowell Road, is open 1:00pm to 4:30pm Monday through Thursday.
-The Center first opened its doors on November 1, 2012.
+The Fort McDowell Yavapai Nation Cultural Center and Museum opened its doors on November 1, 2012.

-The feature attractions are the 31 Yavapai baskets.
-The baskets are original, intricate one-of-a-kind works of art made by various Yavapai women from the Fort McDowell community.
-The Center’s other focal points consist of documented historic events such as:
+The feature attraction is the Yavapai basket exhibit.
+The baskets are original, intricate one-of-a-kind works of art made by Yavapai women.
+Most baskets in the collection are from the weavers who lived in the community.

 - Camp McDowell